 For 2020, you’ll only find them on the following trucks:

-It should be noted, however, that just because adjustable pedals are available on a particular truck or trim doesn’t mean they come standard – they’re usually tucked into a package of some sort.
+It should be noted, however, that just because this feature is available on a particular truck or trim doesn’t mean they come standard – they’re usually tucked into a package of some sort.

 It’s also worth noting there isn’t a single midsize truck that offers – or ever offered – this feature.